-OS X’s Reminders app can be used for more than just typing out your own reminders; you can also use it to remind you to read or reply to specific emails at a specific time or date.
+The Reminders app on your Mac can be used for more than just typing out your own reminders.
+You can also use it to remind you to read or reply to specific emails at a particular time or date.

 Congratulations!
 You’ve just set an email-based reminder on your Mac and will be reminded at your designated date or time.

 Check out next: